mpkoz header

 Bokeh digital works & sculptures

 At the heart of the collection lie three hundred unique digital artworks, generated by the base algorithm that informs every physical piece.
-Collectors will have the rare opportunity to acquire one of thirty exclusive wall sculptures, each a tangible expression of its digital counterpart.
+Collectors who acquire a digital work will have the rare opportunity to acquire one of thirty exclusive wall sculptures, each a tangible expression of its digital counterpart.
 These sculptures, sold after the digital auction on a first-come, first-served basis, embody the connection between the digital and the material, merging code and craft.

 Artist big photo